code-423n4/2022-10-inverse-findings/data/w0Lfrum-Q.md

 There can be improvements in the code by rectifying non-critical issues like specifying the pragma compiler version.
 Also, making the use of custom error messages will enhance code clarity along with saving gas fees.

-It would also be better if the interfaces are inherited from separate files onto the contract files instead of placing both the interfaces and contracts in the same .sol file.

 ## Non-Critical Findings

 ### NC01: Unspecified Pragma Compiler Version